Samuel Spillman, DC

 An avid learner, Dr. Spillman takes frequent seminars and continuing education courses.
 Along with traditional chiropractic and physiotherapy techniques, Dr. Spillman specializes in soft tissue and muscular injury and therapy exercises.
 He is fully certified in both the Graston Technique and Active Release Techniques.
 Dr. Spillman has been certified by the Titleist Performance Institute as a level 3 medical provider, and SFMA.He moved to Charlottesville to begin practicing; he chose it, simply, because he thinks it’s a great place to live.
 Dr. Spillman enjoys treating sports injuries of all types along with TMJD and has a special interest in pain science and chronic pain.

-Bryan, originally from Pittsburgh, PA, completed his undergraduate degree at IUP in Pennsylvania and earned a B.S. in biology with a focus on pre-Physical Therapy coursework in 2013.
+Bryan, originally from Pittsburgh, PA, completed his undergraduate degree at IUP in Pennsylvania and earned a B.S. in biology and minor in nutrition in 2013.
 Soon after graduating he attended Lynchburg College where he earned his Doctor of Physical Therapy in 2016.
-When he is not in the clinic he enjoys mountain biking, playing hockey, walking his two dogs, and rooting for all Pittsburgh sports teams.
+When he is not in the clinic he enjoys mountain biking, playing hockey, walking his dog, and rooting for all Pittsburgh sports teams.

 Bryan’s clinical philosophy is to put the patient in control of their own recovery and incorporating concepts from the biopsychosocial model of treatment.
 By placing the patient in control of recovery, it prevents them from becoming over-reliant on the therapist leading to quicker results.
 You can expect the initial sessions to incorporate appropriate manual therapy (joint mobilization, manipulations, and soft tissue release) to correct impairments found at the evaluation and to reduce pain.
 As you progress you can expect active goals specific exercises to become the cornerstone to your recovery.
 By progressing away from manual therapy and towards more active treatment, the patient assumes a greater responsibility for their rehabilitation and thus will likely achieve a better outcome.